suhail-mall/projects/thermo_project/README.md

 NOTE:
-* must have TQDM, NUMPY, SCIPY, SCIPY.OPTIMIZE, MATPLOTLIB.PYPLOT packages installed
+* Must have following packages installed
+	* _tqdm_
+	* _numpy_
+	* _scipy_
+	* _scipy.optimise_
+	* _matplotlib.pyplot_

-* All these packages are installed on the computers in Blackett Laboratory computer suite but if not, they can be installed easily through Anaconda or using pip install.
+* All of these packages are installed on the computers in Blackett Laboratory computer suite but if not, they can be installed easily through Anaconda or using pip install.
 If don't want to use TQDM, comment out import line and change trange to range.

 ## Project Structure: